Electrical disruptions caused by squirrels: Specific cases

 In 1987 a 90-minute loss of power to Nasdaq's automated trading computer, caused by a squirrel, affected twenty million trades.
 Nasdaq was shut down for about 30 minutes again in 2014 by a squirrel-induced power outage.
 Other commentators have noted that actual cyber attacks by human terrorists are much rarer than disruption caused by squirrels.

 John C. Inglis, the former deputy director of the U.S. National Security Agency, said in 2015 that he judged the electrical grid was as likely to be paralyzed by a natural disaster as by a cyberattack and added: "[F]rankly, the No. 1 threat experienced to date by the U.S. electrical grid is squirrels."

 Similar concerns exist in Germany, where in 2005, a "cyber squirrel" crippled the entire electrical grid south of the River Elster for an hour.
 This squirrel was described as "a furry suicide bomber" ("pelzige[r] Selbstmordattentäter").

 Squirrels have been the cause of many power outages in Pennsylvania.
 (Note: Such incidents have been reported in Connellsville, Kittaning, Tarentum, West Mifflin, Springdale, Sharon, Smethport, State College, Cumberland County, New Cumberland, Middletown, Columbia, Lancaster, Muncy, Tamaqua, Pennsylvania, Schuylkill Haven, Pennsylvania, Hamburg, and Laureldale.)
 Cris Thomas has said that as of January 2017 in the United States there have been six deaths associated with squirrel interference with infrastructure, such as downed power lines (and two with other animals).

 One commentator criticized the UK press for what he saw as an emphasis on "the ethnic struggle between Britain's populations of red and grey squirrels, and the latter's demonization (as immigrants and terrorists) and threatened eradication".
 In at least one circumstance, a physical attack by a squirrel has been characterized as a "terrorist squirrel."

+Humor

+Cyber Squirrel 1 records outages caused by squirrels and other animals.
+It documents the events as if they were "cyber war ops", while the undocumented events "remain classified".